curtshneider/curtshneider.github.io/interview-questions.md

 * Tell me about how you go about breaking items up into achievable chunks of work.
 (1)
 * How do you approach trade-offs during development?
 (Examples being feature functionality, technical debt, bugs fixes, scope, etc...)
 (1)
 * Can you describe your current agile environment?
 Are there changes you would like to see made to make it better?
 (1)
+* What are some of the differences between B2C and B2B and B2B2C, specifically as they relate to planning and adoption activities?
+(1)

 #### Culture
 * Are you a happy person?
 (1)
 * How do you contribute positively to team and organizational culture?
-(1)
-* Describe the work environment in which you'll most effectively contribute?
+(1)* Describe the work environment in which you'll most effectively contribute?
 (1)
 * What new things have you tried recently?
 (2)
 * What do most employees do for lunch?
 (3)
 * Can I take an office tour?
 (3)
 * How does this role fit into the overall company goals?
 (3)
 * What are the growth opportunities like?
 (3)
 * How do they embrace diversity and inclusion?
 (3)

 #### Sources:
 (1): Original or unknown sources